 - Distance- 20.7 kilometres/12.86 miles (starting from the Torres del Paine Welcome Centre, which is a little over 1 km from the official trailhead at Hotel Las Torres).

 - Elevation Gain- 901 metres/2956 feet

 - Time Required- 8- 10 hours

-According to my GPS recording, the Mirador las Torres hike took us 8 hours and 9 minutes at an average speed of 2.5 km/hr.
+According to my GPS recording, the Mirador las Torres hike took us 8 hours and 9 minutes (not including lunch) at an average speed of 2.5 km/hr.
 We walked for 7 hr 22 min and rested for 47 min.
-Our average moving speed on the trail was 2.8 km/hr (max of 7.1 km/hour) and our pace was 23.36 min/km.
+Our average moving speed on the trail was 2.8 km/hr (max of 7.1 km/hr) and our pace was 23.36 min/km.
 These stats don’t take into account the 1.5 hours we spent at the base of the towers having lunch, when I paused the track recording.
 So in total, the hike to Torres del Paine took us about 9.5 hours.

 Best Time to Hike: The best time to do the towers hike in Torres del Paine National Park is in summer (December to February) because of the warmer temperatures and long daylight hours.